tomasmendesr/rather-labs-challenge/README.md

 ```

 ## Additional Notes
-Features pending in the frontend:
+Features Nice To Have in the frontend:
 - Allow admin to finish a proposal
 - Allow admin to switch a proposal state between Pending and Closed

 The contract is already prepared for an admin to finish a proposal and also switch a proposal state between Pending and Closed.
-It’s pending to allow those functionalities on the UI.
+It would be nice to have those functionalities on the UI.